-The Government has released guidance for food businesses on coronavirus, and has also released a list of all businesses and premises which must now close.
+The Government has released guidance for food businesses on coronavirus.

 Preston City Council understands that businesses may look to change their business model and diversify in order to maintain their business during this time.

 If you are changing the way you operate your business, or just need clarification on food safety matters, please contact us so we can ensure you are doing this safely.
 Email us at email@example.com or telephone 01772 906907

 If you do change how you currently operate, then you should think through the food safety hazards and ensure that you have control measures in place to provide safe food for your customers.

 In addition to the current food safety controls you already have in place these are some additional issues you need to consider:

 - Suppliers - Ensure you continue to use reputable suppliers.

 - Surface disinfectants - Where suitable surface disinfectants are unavailable you must continue to adequately clean any food preparation surfaces and equipment using detergent and hot water.
 Food Standards Agency - Cleaning effectively